BlackTechX011/Hacx-GPT/README.md

-# GPTX
+# Hecx GPT

-GPTX is an innovative tool inspired by the powerful capabilities of the Worm GPT model and developed by BlackTechX.
+ Hecx GPT is a powerful, uncensored AI designed by BlackTechX and inspired by WormGPT.

 ## Disclaimer

 Please be aware of the following disclaimer before using this tool:

-While using GPTX, it is important to understand that:
+While using Hacx, it is important to understand that:

 - Any actions taken using this tool are solely the responsibility of the user.
-Neither the creators of GPTX nor any other individuals or entities associated with it can be held responsible for any misuse or illegal activities performed with the tool.
+Neither the creators of Hacx nor any other individuals or entities associated with it can be held responsible for any misuse or illegal activities performed with the tool.
-- GPTX is intended for educational and learning purposes only.
+- Hacx is intended for educational and learning purposes only.
 It is designed to facilitate understanding and exploration of natural language processing technologies.

-By using GPTX, you agree to adhere to ethical guidelines and legal regulations governing the use of such tools.
-Any misuse or illegal activity conducted with GPTX is strictly prohibited.
+By using Hacx, you agree to adhere to ethical guidelines and legal regulations governing the use of such tools.
+Any misuse or illegal activity conducted with Hacx is strictly prohibited.

-To enhance the professionalism and clarity of your GPTX documentation, here's a revised version:
+To enhance the professionalism and clarity of your Hacx documentation, here's a revised version:

 ---

 ## Installation

-GPTX has been tested and verified to function seamlessly on various platforms including Windows, Kali Linux, and Termux.
+Hacx has been tested and verified to function seamlessly on various platforms including Windows, Kali Linux, and Termux.

 ### Windows